dwong/dwong.github.com/source/_posts/2012-10-06-octopress-for-static-blogging.markdown

 *   [Retaining sidebar collapsed state](#sidebar_state)

 ##<a id="sitemap"></a>Sitemap
 Octopress included a sitemap plugin, but I didn't like that it used the file modification time.
-In theory that works great, but for some reason it always every post with the exact same modification time.
-In any case, I just created my own:
+In theory that works great, but for some reason it always showed every post with the exact same modification time.
+So I just created my own:
 ```xml {% raw %}
 <?xml version="1.0" encoding="UTF-8"?>
 <?xml-stylesheet type="text/xsl" href="/sitemap.xsl"?>